Revant-Annam/RISC-V_vsd_AR_week3/Part3-Labs using OpenSTA/README.md

 ### 2. The Synopsys Design Constraints (`.sdc`) File 📝

-The `.sdc` file communicates your design intent and performance goals.
-The file contains a series of commands.
-Some of the important commands are:
+The `.sdc` file containts the constraints which

   * **`create_clock`**: Defines a clock signal.
       * **`-period`**: Specifies the clock's period (e.g., `20.0` for 20 ns, which is 50 MHz).